 Inequality within the selection process (4) for access to a discrete good G, one educational level, for instance, supports the analysis of intrinsic changes in inequality regarding the microsocial processes of selection.
 By definition, this measure interprets educational opportunity as a positional issue.
 Therefore, it involves a fixed reference frame of relative opportunity (i.e., opportunity intervals as deciles).
 The principle of the measure we will rely on (developed in Bulle, 2016) can be described as follows.
-The results of the selection process for access to the good G in play, not taking into account the opening up of access to G, can be represented by a hypothetical classification of the individuals within the population according to their relative opportunities of access to G, in a reference frame independent of the variation of overall access to G. Effective access to G is assumed to be the result of the access priorities indicated by this hypothetical classification.
-It is assumed that this classification underpins the results offered by the joint distribution of class origins and access to the nominal level of education j at stake.
-Inequality (in respect of a variable i, social group, gender, nationality, etc.) within selection represents a measure of the inequality of this classification and will be identified in the following as " $\tilde{a}g$ ".
-The model is based, as is often the case in statistics, for instance, on the construction of a straight line used to characterize the links between variables.
+The results of the selection process for access to the good G in play, not taking into account the opening up of access to G, can be represented by a hypothetical classification of the individuals within the population according to their relative opportunities of access to G, in a reference frame independent of the variation of overall access to G. Effective access to G is assumed to be the result of the access priorities indicated by this hypothetical classification and the availability of G. The measure in question is based on a model of the latent classification of the individuals within the population according to the results offered by the joint distribution of class origins and access to the nominal level of education j at stake.
+Inequality (in respect of a variable i, social group, gender, nationality, etc.) within selection represents a measure of the inequality of this classification and will be identified in the following as " \tilde{a}g ".4 The model is based, as is often the case in statistics, for instance, on the construction of a straight line used to characterize the links between variables.
 The straight line segment in question here is not a regression line but a heuristic construct, aiming to assess the situation of inequality.
 It permits comparisons by regularly spreading the discrepancies in the selection process results (social groups' access to G) across a virtuous continuous distribution of relative opportunity (the percentile ranks).
-The index $\tilde{a}q$ represents the slope of this straight line segment (see Appendix 1).
+The index \tilde{a}q represents the slope of this straight line segment (see Appendix 1).